Does the BD-STEP fellowship come with funding?

 No, you do not need to be currently affiliated with an academic institution.
 Your site will assist you in becoming affiliated with their local institute.

-No, you do not need a background in healthcare.
-You will work with experience VA clinicians and interdisciplinary researchers to gain valuable clinical exposure and domain knowledge.
+No, you do not need a background in health care.
+You will work with experienced VA clinicians and interdisciplinary researchers to gain valuable clinical exposure and domain knowledge.

 Where are the current active BD-STEP sites?

-The funded sites are Boston, Durham, Houston, Palo Alto
+The funded sites are Boston, MA; Durham, NC; Houston, TX and Palo Alto, CA

 Do I need to have my scientific and clinical mentors identified prior to applying?

-Yes, prior to applying you should identify clinical and scientific/academic mentors.
-These mentors need to agree to support you during your two years of the BD-STEP fellowship.
+Yes, you should identify clinical and scientific/academic mentors prior to applying.
+These mentors must agree to support you during your two years of the BD-STEP fellowship.
 If you would like to apply to one of the BD-STEP sites but do not have mentors, please contact the site directors at your site of interest and they will assist you with identifying potential mentors.
 More details on the application process can be found here.

 Do I need to be located at one of the active BD-STEP sites to participate in the fellowship?

-Yes, if you are an OAA (Office of Academic Affiliations) funded fellow.
+Yes, if you are an Office of Academic Affiliations (OAA)-funded fellow.

 Do my mentors for the program need to be located at one of the active sites?

-Either your clinical or scientific mentor needs be to affiliated with your BD-STEP site.
-However, during the program you may have opportunities to collaborate with researchers and clinicians from other VA sites.
+Either your clinical or scientific mentor needs to be affiliated with your BD-STEP site.
+However, you may have opportunities to collaborate with researchers and clinicians from other VA sites during the program.

 What degree backgrounds are eligible for applying to BD-STEP?

-OAA funded BD-STEP Fellows must hold a PhD.
-Applicants need to have obtained a PhD in computational or quantitative fields such as engineering, computer science, physical science, or other related disciplines.
-For example, past fellows have had degrees in Bioengineering, Bioinformatics, Computational Biology, Computational Neuroscience, Computer Science, Economics, Epidemiology and Statistics.
+OAA funded BD-STEP Fellows must hold a master’s degree or PhD.
+Applicants must have obtained a master’s or PhD in computational or quantitative fields such as engineering, computer science, physical science, economics, public health or a related discipline.
+For example, past fellows have had degrees in bioengineering, bioinformatics, computational biology, computational neuroscience, computer science, economics, epidemiology and statistics.

 MDs should have had significant research experience using computational and quantitative tools/methods before applying.
 They are not eligible for an OAA stipend.